 The portal to the numerous radio information sources, publications, radio broadcasts, et cetera, from one of the best known names in the game.

-Every Thursday at 0000 UTC and every Saturday at 2000 UTC Gilles Letourneau, VE2ZZI, of Montréal, Québec presents weekly live video broadcasts all about radio, in particular shortwave radio, on his OfficialSWLChannel, Join in each week for information and lively discussion about shortwave radio from A to Z, and interact with others in the accompanying chat room.
+Every Saturday at 2000 UTC Gilles Letourneau, VE2ZZI, of Montréal, Québec presents weekly live video broadcasts all about radio, in particular shortwave radio, on his OfficialSWLChannel, Join in each week for information and lively discussion about shortwave radio from A to Z, and interact with others in the accompanying chat room.
 Gilles also has many videos on his channel featuring equipment reviews, captured shortwave recordings, propagation reports, and more.
 You’re also invited to join the OfficialSWLChannel Facebook group at facebook.com/groups/officialswlchannel.

 Thomas Witherspoon's SWLing.com - swling.com